 Is the damage partial or total?
+How can you determine your insurance coverage for collapse claims?
 Your insurance company’s team will have their own interpretation about the extent of the property damage and what is covered in your commercial insurance policy.
 Who is on your team working to protect your interests?
-Our experts have the experience and resources to evaluate and document your damage in detail and negotiate your claim for the maximum amount.
+We have helped handle collapse claims for business owners throughout Arizona, California, and Nevada, including San Mateo, CA, Fernley, NV, and Monterey, CA. Our experts have the experience and resources to evaluate and document your damage in detail and negotiate your claim for the maximum amount.
 When your business is at stake, you deserve to rebuild and continue operations as quickly as possible.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.

 Why is a claim strategy so important?

 What do I need to know about the insurance company’s adjuster and experts?

 Am I entitled to an advance from the insurance company?
 What is reasonable?